Piracicaba Sao Paulo, Brazil Travel Guide

 Explore parks, the Piracicaba Riverfront, the Salto, and Ponte Pênsil for free.

-If your accommodation has a kitchen, cook some meals with groceries from the Mercado Municipal.
+If your accommodation has a kitchen, do some self-catering with groceries from the Mercado Municipal.

 Book flights and accommodation in advance, especially during high season, for better rates.